ergosumx/railsx/01-AlgoTrading-Basic-Setup/README.md

 ### ErgoFeedX
-- Collection of tools written in Rust and Python to collect exchange data feeds at low latency in real-time -Plug-in architecture to add new data sources
+- Collection of tools written in Rust and Python to collect exchange data feeds at low latency in real-time
+- Plug-in architecture to add new data sources
--Gets market indexes, research, signals, forecasting models
+- Gets market indexes, research, signals, forecasting models
 - Handles data overrides
 ### ErgoQuantX
 - Collection of quantitative analysis algorithms written in Rust, C++, Cython, and Python